rachan5/ReversePolish/README.md

 ReversePolish
 =============

-Getting attuned to JAVA by writing infix to postfix converter
+Getting attuned to JAVA by writing infix to postfix converter.

+---------- PROMPT ----------

 Reverse Polish Notation (RPN) <http://en.wikipedia.org/wiki/Reverse_Polish_notation> is a mathematical notation where every operator follows all of its operands.
 For instance, to add three and four, one would write "3 4 +" rather than "3 + 4".
 If there are multiple operations, the operator is given immediately after its second operand; so the expression written "3 − 4 + 5" would be written "3 4 − 5 +" first subtract 4 from 3, then add 5 to that.